Derek Kellogg

-Derek William Kellogg (born June 20, 1973) is an American college basketball coach who currently serves as an assistant coach for UMass.
-Kellogg previously served as head coach of the Minutemen, his alma mater, being named to the position on April 23, 2008, replacing Travis Ford, who left to take the head coaching job at Oklahoma State University.
+Derek William Kellogg (born June 20, 1973) is an American college basketball coach who currently serves as an assistant coach for Creighton.
+Kellogg previously served as head coach of the Massachusetts Minutemen, his alma mater, being named to the position on April 23, 2008, replacing Travis Ford, who left to take the head coaching job at Oklahoma State University.
 He was removed from the position on March 9, 2017.
 After being let go by the Minutemen, he was named head coach of the LIU Brooklyn Blackbirds, which represented the school's Brooklyn campus.
 He was named the first head coach of the current LIU team upon its formation in July 2019 when LIU merged the Brooklyn athletic program with that of its Post campus, creating a new program that now competes as the LIU Sharks, and served in that role until he was fired and replaced by Rod Strickland on June 30, 2022.
+After his firing from LIU, Kellogg returned to his alma mater UMass as an assistant coach for one season before leaving for Creighton in 2023.

 Early years

-Kellogg attended Cathedral High School in Springfield and the University of Massachusetts.
+Kellogg attended Cathedral High School in Springfield, Massachusetts and the University of Massachusetts.
 He played point guard for the UMass Minutemen from 1991 to 1995 with Marcus Camby, Mike Williams and Lou Roe.
 Kellogg played on four Atlantic 10 Conference regular season and tournament championship teams.
 During that span, the Minutemen were just the second team in NCAA history to win four straight outright season and tournament championships.
 Coached by John Calipari, UMass was 111–24 during Kellogg's career there.
 He was named captain in both his junior and senior years.